 Finding a competitive savings rate is no easy task in the current climate, and can be made even more difficult when you throw a wish to make your money more sustainable into the mix.

-It’s not easy to make money on cash savings at the moment, with the Bank of England keeping its base rate at a record low level in response to the ongoing coronavirus crisis.
+It’s not easy to make money on cash savings at the moment, with the Bank of England keeping its base interest rate at a record low to help the country on its path to economic recovery.

 Unfortunately the decision to save in cash almost always means losing money in real terms (once inflation has been taken into account).